zaproxy/zaproxy-website/site/content/docs/desktop/addons/zest/_index.md

 cascade:
   addon:
     id: zest
-    version: 31.0.0
+    version: 34.0.0
 ---

 # Zest

-Zest is an experimental specialized scripting language (also known as a domain-specific language) developed by the Mozilla security team and is intended to be used in web oriented security tools.
+Zest is an experimental specialized scripting language (also known as a domain-specific language) originally developed by the Mozilla security team and is intended to be used in web oriented security tools.

 It is included by default with ZAP.